benevolenttech/btek.cc/_posts/2017-05-04-new-website.md

 show_comments: true
 date: 2017-05-05 14:05:06
 next: 2017-05-30-catch-us-on-rhode-island-radio
 description: Months in the works, this new skin feels right.
-Armed to the nines, we're launching a new marketing campaign!
+Armed to the teeth, we're launching a new marketing campaign!
 subtitle: Months in the works, this new skin feels right.
 image: /images/benevolent_tech_dc_seo.png
 ---